ted-strauss-K1/heardmentality/sites/all/modules/pcp/README.txt

 INSTALL
 ==============================================
-1. Download and extract the PCP module into your drupal site.
+1. Download and extract the PCP module into your Drupal site.
-2. Go to admin/build/modules and activate the "Profile Module" and "PCP Module".
+2. Go to admin/build/modules and activate the "Profile" module and "Profile Complete Percentage" module.
 3. Make sure you set up the desired profile fields in the profile module at admin/user/profile.
 4. Go to admin/user/pcp and Check the profile fields you want to use for completion then save.
   - Additionally when creating profile fields in step 3 you can tag the field there as well.